About the TTU Trumpet Studio

 Dr. R’s answers to Frequently Asked Questions (FAQs)

 - WHY SHOULD I GO TO TTU?

 There are many reasons I could mention why one should come to TTU for music, but I would say say one of the biggest factors would be that TTU is a student-centered institution.
 Students have access to faculty and support with issues in the classroom or assistance in a project, you will find faculty members eager to work with you.
-Northern is a great place for you to be challenged, encouraged and nurtured.
+Tech is a great place for you to be challenged, encouraged and nurtured.